franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

 - Users shouldn't be able to create TWO OR MORE chats with the same user.
+  - Try to remake the selection, if you click one contact, his checkbox will be checked, if another contact checkbox is clicked, the first clicked contact checkbox will be unchecked and the clicked one will be checked
 - Make it so users can't create contacts with phone numbers who are not used for some user yet (notify the user creating that the number is incorrect)
 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition